matt1187/968VL/README.md

 # Project  MK-968VL
 A (old) project for 486 platform: S3 Vision 968 VLB with 4MB VRAM.
 It is just a  Replica of  SPEA Mercury P64V PCI, which their PCI interface is replaced by  VLB interface.
+It is my first project with KiCad, it may sometime be not soo good and weird.

 Full history ->  https://www.vogons.org/viewtopic.php?f=63&t=76602